-Climate change remains a key area of focus and the syndicate is committed to working with its insureds and the industry to transition to a more sustainable future, in particular through supporting greener solutions for transportation.
-The syndicate is mindful of the impact of what it does and the need to underwrite responsibly, consistent with the syndicate's overall approach to environmental, social, and governance ("ESG").
+Climate change remains a key area of focus and the syndicate is committed to working with its insureds and the industry to transition to a more sustainable future.
+The syndicate is mindful of the impact of what it does and the need to underwrite responsibly, consistent with the syndicate's overall approach to ESG.

 The financial risks associated with climate change continue to be an area of focus for ASML and for our clients.
 These risks include physical, transition and liability risks.
-Exposures to climate change risk are relatively low for the syndicate.
-However, there is an opportunity for the syndicate's clients to provide solutions to ameliorate climate change contributing activities, for example through ridesharing and increasing use of electric vehicles within the client portfolio fleets.